-If you have ever launched an exercise, patrol, or training and suddenly realized that three people needed an interpreter for three different reasons, you would not be the first one to do so.
+You would not be the first person to ever have launched an exercise, patrol, or training only to suddenly realize that three people needed an interpreter for three different reasons.
 As you know, planning does not take care of every contingency, but it is useful in anticipating friction.
 As you start your planning process, think about what is going on and who needs interpreters.
 In many situations, enlisted personnel and officers may be doing different activities, and both groups may need interpreters.
 Also, think about who or what the priority is.
 If you are hosting a gathering of officials, you may think it is important to place your only interpreter side-by-side with the officers.
-But perhaps you are better off putting the interpreter at the security checkpoint with the lance corporal, at least at the beginning, because the arriving dignitaries are not used to being frisked nor being done so by a younger man, and as a result, these dignitaries may be offended, may hold up the security line, could delay the start of the meeting, or even derail the whole thing because of a perceived affront.
+But perhaps you are better off putting the interpreter at the security checkpoint with the lance corporal, at least at the beginning, because the arriving dignitaries are not used to being frisked nor being subjected to it by a younger man, and as a result, these dignitaries may be offended, may hold up the security line, could delay the start of the meeting, or even derail the whole thing because of a perceived affront.
 These kinds of considerations require an understanding of the culture of your area of operations.
-Interpreters oftentimes can help with this if they are already available.
+Interpreters often can help with this if they are already available.
 Once you have established position and quantity, you can start planning for the interaction.